 Having given up the comforts of the royal palace, Rama, Sita, and Lakshman led simple lives of ascetics in Dandakaranya.
 One fateful day, as the brothers hunted and Sita was left alone, Ravana, the ten-headed demon king of Lanka, abducted Sita.

-Soon after rescuing Sita, fourteen years of exile had passed, and Rama returned to Ayodhya.
-The subjects of Ayodhya celebrated the victory of their virtuous king over Ravana’s evil forces by lighting diyas or oil lamps in their homes.
+Soon after rescuing Sita, 14 years of exile had passed, and Rama returned to Ayodhya.
+The subjects of Ayodhya celebrated the victory of their virtuous king over Ravana’s evil forces by lighting diyas, or oil lamps, in their homes.
 The lights symbolized the triumph of light over darkness or good over evil and guided the path of their beloved king and his entourage back home.
 Thus, the homecoming of Rama is commemorated every year with diyas and fireworks.